 The Board has established an Audit Committee with a Charter that sets out its roles, responsibilities, composition and membership requirements.
 The role of the Audit Committee is to assist the Board in its responsibilities to oversee the company's financial reporting, compliance with legal and regulatory requirements, internal control structure and internal and external audit functions.
-A copy of the Charter is available for review on Carnaryon's website.
+A copy of the Charter is available for review on Carnarvon's website.

-All members of the Audit Committee are independent non-executive directors.
-The Chair of the Audit Committee, Ms Debra Bakker, is an independent non-executive director and is not the Chair of the Board.
+The majority of the Audit Committee are independent non-executive directors.
+The Chair of the Audit Committee, Mr Russell Delroy, is not the Chair of the Company, however he is not an independent non-executive director.
 The Audit Committee currently has three members as set out below.